 The Court handles all cases within the Town of Washington and the Village of Millbrook.

-Acceptable Payments: Cash, Money Order or Credit Card (additional fee applies)
+Acceptable Payments: Cash (exact amount), Money Order or Credit Card (Visa or Mastercard, additional fee applies)

 The Court Clerk may answer questions about court procedures but cannot give legal advice.

 The Court is created under and governed by the Unified Justice Court Act.

 The Town of Washington Court hears formal civil cases when either the Plaintiff or the Defendant resides in, is employed in or has a place of business within the Town.

 Defendants are not guaranteed legal representation in civil court as they are in criminal court but may retain legal representation.
 People with low income may wish to contact Legal Services of the Hudson Valley which is funded, in part, by the US Department of Health and Human Service, the New York State Office for the Aging, and Dutchess County.